tmadeira/consensus/README.md

-The Influence of Memory in Multi-Agent Consensus
+# The Influence of Memory in Multi-Agent Consensus
-==

-David Kohan Marzagão, Luciana Basualdo Bonatto, Tiago Madeira, Marcelo Matheus Gauy, Peter McBurney
+_By David Kohan Marzagão, Luciana Basualdo Bonatto, Tiago Madeira, Marcelo Matheus Gauy, Peter McBurney._

-This repository contains code, data and plots used in an accepted paper that will be published in the 35th AAAI Conference on Artificial Intelligence (AAAI 2021).
+This repository contains code, data and plots used in a paper that has been published in the 35th AAAI Conference on Artificial Intelligence (AAAI 2021).
 The published paper can be found in: https://ojs.aaai.org/index.php/AAAI/article/view/17342

 ### Usage